 In this guide

 You just set up the MCore.
-The machine is connected, Mlaser is installed, and the first question is: what parameters do I use?
+The machine is connected, Mlaser is installed, and the first question is: what do I do first?

 Step 0: choose your laser head